paolo-bautista/paolo-bautista/README.md

 - 👀 I’m interested in UX/UI Web and Interactive Design
 - 🌱 I’m currently learning HTML5, CSS, JS, XML, and VR/AR Development
 - 💞️ I’m looking to collaborate on any project that opens my heart
-- 📫 How to reach me connect with my via linkedin! https://www.linkedin.com/in/paolo-bautista-283953208/
+- 📫 How to reach me: Connect with me via linkedin! https://www.linkedin.com/in/paolo-bautista-283953208/